Click here to learn about our new VIP membership and save on all of your anti-aging needs.

 • Consistent in appearance from month to month

-Atypical moles Also known as atypical nevi or dysplastic nevi, these moles may appear anywhere on the body— often on the torso, scalp, head, and neck but rarely on the face.
-They may look like melanoma but are not cancerous:
+Also known as atypical nevi or dysplastic nevi, these moles may appear anywhere on the body— often on the torso, scalp, head, and neck but rarely on the face.

 • More than one color